OXIDprojects/metadataGenerator/README.md

 # Installation and usage

- * Copy script near the shop
+ * Copy script folder metadataGenerator near the shop (copy of the shop, ensure that you have backup)
  * Set the full path to the shop in config.php file
- * Run the script.
+ * Run the script main.php (from console or browser).
  * Check generated metadata.php files.
 Change title, description other properties.
  More information: http://wiki.oxidforge.org/Features/Extension_metadata_file